-Mrs. Yaglowski handles all attendance matters in the Truman office.
+Mrs. Rothrock handles all attendance matters in the SES office.
 The link below will provide you with the district form when your child is out for the day or tardy.
 Please read the district policy listed below.

 610-791-2800 ext 4502

 Mrs. Rothrock's Email

 It is mandatory for all children of compulsory school age, having a legal residence in Pennsylvania, to attend school in which the subjects and activities prescribed by the Standards of the State Board of Education are taught.

 Compulsory school age is defined as students who enter school as beginners until age 17.

 An absence is considered “excused” where the child has a written explanation from his/her parent or physician that provides an acceptable reason for the absence.

 - Parents/guardians or students must submit the written explanation within three calendar days of the absence.

 - An absence that should not be categorized as unlawful is one in which a student who is involved with the county children and youth agency or juvenile probation office is required to leave school for the purposes of attending court hearings related to their involvement with these agencies.
 A student will also be excused to obtain professional health care or therapy by a licensed healthcare professional.
 The following are not acceptable absences: employment, visiting away from home, shopping, or oversleeping.

 - When the student is sent home during the school day by the school nurse, the student’s absence will be considered “excused” for the day that the student is sent home.
 Parents/guardians must follow the above process for any days after the day that the student is sent home by the nurse.
 Failure to provide a written excuse within three days of the absence for an acceptable reason will result in the absence being declared unexcused/unlawful.